Choose a college

-WGU Texas' online bachelor’s teaching degrees include coursework and assessments, a pre-clinical experience that includes observation hours and teaching lessons, and Demonstration Teaching (student teaching, explained in step #3).
+WGU Texas' online bachelor’s teaching degree programs include coursework and assessments, a preclinical experience that includes observation hours and teaching lessons, and Demonstration Teaching (student teaching, explained in step 5).

-If you already possess a bachelor’s degree, one of WGU Texas' Post-Baccalaureate or Master’s in Teaching programs is the right choice for you.
-These programs will train you to become a highly qualified, licensed teacher in one of five disciplines: Elementary Education, Secondary Mathematics, Secondary Science, Secondary Social Science or Special Education.
-These programs also includes supervised practice teaching (see step #3: Demonstration Teaching) in an actual classroom setting.
+If you already possess a bachelor’s degree, one of WGU Texas' Post-Baccalaureate or Master of Arts in Teaching programs are the right choice for you.
+These Teacher Prep programs qualify you to become licensed in the field of your choice (Elementary Education or Secondary Mathematics, Science, or Social Science), training you to become a highly qualified teacher.
+These programs include supervised practice teaching (see step #5: Demonstration Teaching) in an actual classroom setting.

-The state of Texas requires all teacher certification program candidates to provide the university with verification of a cleared background check upon application for teacher certification.
-This is a necessary precaution designed to protect students in the classroom from those who may pose a danger.
+The state of Texas requires all teacher certification program candidates to provide the university with verification of a cleared background check prior to placement in the classroom for preclinical experiences and Demonstration Teaching.
+This is a necessary precaution designed to prevent from entering the classroom those who may pose a danger to the students in the classroom.
 Speak to an Enrollment Counselor about the specifics for completing this step.

 Demonstration Teaching (or student teaching) is a critical component of any teaching degree program.
-This in-classroom experience is valuable in helping to integrate the academic knowledge and teaching skills you’ve developed to this point into a practical application that will prepare you to tackle the challenges of your own classroom effectively and with confidence.
+This in-classroom experience is invaluable in helping you integrate the academic knowledge and teaching skills you’ve developed to this point into a practical application that will prepare you to tackle the challenges of your own classroom effectively and confidently.

-The Demonstration Teaching (DT) domain at WGU Texas covers the competencies required for in-classroom proficiency.
-DT is a full-time, supervised, in-classroom experience of 12–20 weeks depending on your program of study.
+Demonstration Teaching (DT) at WGU Texas covers the competencies required for in-classroom proficiency.
+DT is a full-time, supervised, in-classroom experience of a minimum of 12–20 weeks.
 During Demonstration Teaching, you will be hosted by an experienced teacher.
-You will undergo a series of at least six observations by a Clinical Supervisor to evaluate your performance based on accepted professional standards.
+You will undergo a series of at least six observations by a Clinical Supervisor and also receive evaluations from your Host Teacher to evaluate your performance based on accepted professional standards.